Jaime Escalante: National attention

 In 1982, Escalante first gained media attention when 18 of his students passed the Advanced Placement Calculus exam.
 The Educational Testing Service found the scores to be suspicious because they all made exactly the same math error on the sixth problem, and they also used the same unusual variable names.
 Fourteen of those who passed were asked to take the exam again.
 Twelve of them agreed to retake the test, and all did well enough to have their scores reinstated.

 In 1983, the number of students enrolling and passing the calculus test more than doubled.
 That year, 33 students took the exam, and 30 passed.
 That year, he also started to teach calculus at East Los Angeles College.
 By 1987, 83 students passed the AB version of the exam, and another 12 passed the BC version.
 That was the peak for the calculus program.
 The same year, Gradillas went on sabbatical to finish his doctorate with hopes that he could be reinstated as principal at Garfield or a similar school with a similar program upon his return.

 In 1988, a book, Escalante: The Best Teacher in America by Jay Mathews, and a film, Stand and Deliver, were released based on the events of 1982.
 Teachers and other interested observers asked to sit in on his classes.
 He shared with them: "The key to my success with youngsters is a very simple and time-honored tradition: hard work for teacher and student alike."
 Escalante received visits from political leaders and celebrities, including President Ronald Reagan and actor Arnold Schwarzenegger.
 In 1990, Escalante worked with the Foundation for Advancements in Science and Education to produce the video series Futures, which won a Peabody Award.

-Escalante has described the film as "90% truth, 10% drama."
+Escalante has described the film "Stand and Deliver" as "90% truth, 10% drama."
 He stated that several points were left out of the film: